ClemensElflein/xESC_YF_rev4-adapter/README.md

 But it's somehow "crafted" and you need to be capable to do these things.

 As an alternative, this "Adapter" is thought to replace OM's default Mow- xESC.<br>
-In addition to this adapter, it's still **required to exchange two cables of the mow motor cabling**.
-But this should be also possible for the untalented, by cutting the two relevant wires, and use two luster terminals to cross them.
+In addition to this adapter, it's nevertheless **required to exchange two cables of the mow motor cabling**.
+But this should be also possible for the untalented (see [Requirements](#requirements)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>